• Skip to main content

 I have listed districts of Beyoglu such as Taksim, Cihangir, Galata and Karakoy so far.
 If you want to know the prominent hotels in these districts, you can also review the article on the best hotels to stay in Beyoglu.

-Where to Stay in Istanbul for Tourists
+Where to Stay in Istanbul for First-Time Visitors (2025)

 7. Istanbul Old City